ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 {: codeblock}

-If your service is not already using the old version of Activity Tracker, refer [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-ibm_event_fields#ibm_event_fields) to understand how an event must be formatted and the definitions of the event fields.
+If your service is adopting Activity Tracker, refer [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-ibm_event_fields#ibm_event_fields) to understand how an event must be formatted and the definitions of the CADF event fields.

 ### Deployment changes to support Kubernetes volumes
 Activity Tracker requires services to write events to a file in a subdirectory of `/var/log/at` on the worker node.